 It runs an impressive 330 feet long and is composed of 25,000 tiles from the porcelain manufacturer Meissen.
 The mural covers the exterior of the Royal Mews in Auguststrasse.
 For a memorable experience, come here at night when the painting is illuminated.

 Dresden’s Green Vault (Grünes Gewölbe) is home to one of the most beautiful royal treasures collections in Europe.
-Housed in the Dresden Palace, August the Strong founded the treasure chamber in the 18th century.
+Housed in the Dresden Palace, August the Strong founded the treasure chamber in the eighteenth century.

 It is filled with elaborate artworks of gold, silver, gems, enamel, ivory, bronze, and amber, and includes the largest green diamond in the world.
 This is one of the most popular sites in the so get your tickets well in advance.